 National Race Amity Institute

-Permitting and other preparations are underway for the construction and renovation of the planned 8,000 square-foot facility, with 3,000 square feet dedicated for use by the National Race Amity Institute.
-The groundbreaking is scheduled for late April 2023.
-The National Race Amity Institute will be the anchor tenant of the facility, which will offer office space for local businesses and nonprofits, as well as flexible spaces for community gatherings and performances.
-Atlanta-based Yavari Development Corporation provided philanthropic support to the project, and the City of Atlanta provided a $1.45 million grant to assist with the renovation and construction at the historic preservation site.
+Be on Edgewood offers office space for local businesses and nonprofits, as well as flexible spaces for community gatherings and performances.
+Atlanta-based Yavari Development Corporation provided philanthropic support to the project, and the City of Atlanta provided a $1.45 million grant to assist with the renovation and reconstruction.

 Honorary Committee